Moscow High School: Facilities

 Due to limited space on its 3.9 acre campus, the varsity athletic facilities are located approximately a mile (1.6 km) northeast at Bear Field (and Bear Den gym), adjacent to Moscow Middle School and the school district headquarters.
 In 1976 and 1979, Moscow played its home football games across town at the Kibbie Dome on the University of Idaho campus, and again in 1996, when the running track at Bear Field was being replaced.
 Opened in early 1966, the Bear Den was originally known as the fieldhouse.

 State playoff and championship football games in all classifications are regularly held in the Kibbie Dome.

 Rivals

 Moscow's oldest rivalries are with Pullman, Lewiston, and Coeur d'Alene.

-A longtime member of the Inland Empire League of north Idaho, MHS currently competes with Lakeland and Sandpoint in the IEL's 4A division.
+A longtime member of the Inland Empire League of north Idaho, MHS currently competes with Lakeland, Lewiston and Sandpoint in the IEL's 5A division.
 Lakeland (in Rathdrum) is about 100 mi north of Moscow and Sandpoint is even further.
-(The IEL's 5A division has four teams: Lewiston, Coeur d'Alene, Lake City, and Post Falls.)
+(The IEL's 6A division has three teams: Coeur d'Alene, Lake City, and Post Falls.)